-The Greyhound drink is a cocktail that’s been around since at least the 1930’s.
+The Greyhound drink is a cocktail that’s been around since at least the 1930s.
 It’s typically just a simple grapefruit juice and vodka combination.
-It’s citrus season, and I am loving the grapefruit, especially the beautiful tart sweet pink ones.
+It’s citrus season, and I am loving the grapefruit, especially the beautiful tart-sweet pink ones.
 When I had the idea for this cocktail, I had no idea that it had a name.
-A greyhound drink?
 I’m not very well versed in cocktails.
 I only knew that I wanted grapefruit juice to be in one.

 How The Greyhound Cocktail Got Its Name

 It turns out, according to my research, that there is a reason for the name.
 At Greyhound Bus terminal restaurants (yes, that Greyhound) you could order a drink made up of canned grapefruit juice, sugar, and vodka.
-The drink became known as a Greyhound drink.
+The drink became known as the Greyhound.
 Who knew?
 And here I was wondering about the connection between a fast running canine and a grapefruit drink.
 Anyway, mystery solved.
 Thanks, Wikipedia

-Hello, Ginger Ale; The Perfect Bubbly For This Greyhound Drink
+Hello, Ginger Ale; The Perfect Bubbly For This Cocktail

 For this cocktail, I knew that I wanted to use freshly squeezed pink grapefruit, and I also wanted fresh lime juice and ginger.
 Fresh ginger was my first thought, but then I would need to make a simple syrup to counter the tartness of the citrus.
 I really didn’t want to do that, and besides, I also wanted bubbles.
 So ginger ale.
 Ginger ale was perfect.
 Just enough sweetness, lovely ginger flavour, and bubbles for days.